andersgs/kraken-trawl/README.md

 ## Options

 ```
-Usage: kraken-trawl.py [OPTIONS]
+Usage: kraken-trawl [OPTIONS]

 Options:
   --assemb_file TEXT       assembly_summary file
   --kraken_db TEXT         name of kraken db
+  -c, --create TEXT        create a new database
   --taxon_list TEXT        give it a taxon list to filter the
                            assembly_summary.
-  --include_human     include the reference human genome.
+  --include_human          include the human reference genome
   --filter_opt TEXT        Can be all, strict, moderate, or liberal.
   --outdir TEXT            Where to place downloaded genomes.
   --no_log                 Do NOT output a tab-delimited list of genomes added
+  --do_not_inject_adapters  Do **not** add Illumina adapter and primer
+                           sequences to DB
   --help                   Show this message and exit.
 ```

 ## Output